getodk/docs/aggregate-install.rst

 - If you have never configured a Google Cloud Platform project, click on :guilabel:`Create an Empty Project`.

 .. image:: /img/aggregate-install/empty-project.*
-   :alt: Image showing Create a empty project option for first projects.
+   :alt: Image showing Create an empty project option for first projects.

 - If you have configured a Google Cloud Platform project before, this link will open onto either a page with a :guilabel:`Create Project` button and a table listing all of your projects, or it will open into one of your existing projects.
 In the later case, click on that project name at the top of the window.In the below image, the older project is `Project 123`.